Bowling is one of America’s most beloved pastimes and also one of its most competitive sports.

 The game of bowling is centered around ten pins set up in a pyramid formation at the end of a sixty-foot lane, with your goal being to knock down as many of these pins as you can in two throws.

 A throw is not literally a throw.

-Rather it is releasing the bowling ball before the foul line to send it rolling down the lane where it will hopefully knock down all the pins at the end of the lane.
+Rather it is releasing the bowling ball before the foul line to send it rolling down the lane where it will hopefully get pins knocked down at the end of the lane.

-On the bowling scorecard, the frames are shaped like a square and are set up to show your points for each throw in two small boxes in the upper right corner of each frame as well as your total points for the game so far below the boxes.
+On the bowling score sheet, the frames are shaped like a square and are set up to show your points for the first and second roll, in two small boxes in the upper right corner of each frame as well as your total points for the game are below the boxes.

 Example of a Frame: